-Where a friend of an employee is recruited, a payment of a one off bonus (subject to criteria) will be made to the existing employee when the new employee has successfully completed three full months of continuous service.
+Where a friend of an employee is recruited, a payment of a one-off bonus (subject to criteria) will be made to the existing employee (and the new employee) when the new employee has successfully completed three full months of continuous service.
 Payment will be made via the payroll system and is subject to tax deductions.